hyunchoitan/carrot-game/README.md

 - [x] Handle Clicking the objects on the game field using JS
 - [x] Play sound effects
 - [x] Create modules and simplify main.js
+- [ ] Add some more hover effects to the objects on the field
 - [ ] Make next stage when clear one game
 - [ ] Make bugs moving